 See our Perfect Privacy review for more information.

-Like some of the others we've covered, IVPN prices are above-average, but it is also a fully-featured VPN with clients for all major operating systems and devices.
+Like some of the others we've covered, IVPN prices are above-average, and you need to get the even pricier Pro plan to be able to use the multi-hop feature.
+However, it is also a fully-featured VPN with clients for all major operating systems and devices.

 Dynamic multi-hop VPN configurations (NeuroRouting)